gvMicroarctic/LongMeta/README.md

 # LongMeta

 This is a pipeline for the annotation of long reads such as assembly contigs.
 We suggest to use this pipeline only on shallow environmental assemblies where a gene prediction approach for functional annotation is not applicable.
-Some of this steps can also be applied for Nanopore read annotation.
+Some of these steps can also be applied for Nanopore read annotation.

 Click [here](forefield_study.md) to see how the LongMeta pipeline was applied to environmental data.